Why should you consider avoiding Cross-domain tracking?

 2. We want to control our time, energy, and money.

-3. We want to grow our business as fast as possible by allocating our time, energy, and money in the best way possible.
+3. We want to grow our business as fast as possible by allocating our time, energy, and money as best as possible.

 But if you don’t strategically think about your digital analytics from day 1, you will have many problems reducing risk, controlling your business, and growing fast.